PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/verification/test-64.md

 :RV64ZFH - "RV64ZFH Standard Extension (+ RV32ZFH)"

+The RV64ZFH table outlines the RV64ZFH extension, which enhances support for hardware floating-point features in 64-bit implementations of the RISC-V ISA, improving performance and precision in floating-point arithmetic.

 | test rv64                | status      |
 |--------------------------|:------------|
 | `rv64si-p-csr`           | `no passed` |